Feit–Thompson theorem: History

 The Feit–Thompson theorem can be thought of as the next step in this process: they show that there is no non-cyclic simple group of odd order such that every proper subgroup is solvable.
 This proves that every finite group of odd order is solvable, as a minimal counterexample must be a simple group such that every proper subgroup is solvable.
 Although the proof follows the same general outline as the CA theorem and the CN theorem, the details are vastly more complicated.
-The final paper is 255 pages long.
+The final paper is 255 pages long and filled the entirety of Volume 13, Issue 3 of the Pacific Journal of Mathematics.

 Significance of the proof

 The Feit–Thompson theorem showed that the classification of finite simple groups using centralizers of involutions might be possible, as every nonabelian simple group has an involution.
 Many of the techniques they introduced in their proof, especially the idea of local analysis, were developed further into tools used in the classification.
 Perhaps the most revolutionary aspect of the proof was its length: before the Feit–Thompson paper, few arguments in group theory were more than a few pages long and most could be read in a day.
 Once group theorists realized that such long arguments could work, a series of papers that were several hundred pages long started to appear.
 Some of these dwarfed even the Feit–Thompson paper; the paper by Michael Aschbacher and Stephen D. Smith on quasithin groups was 1,221 pages long.